-The Radiological Emergency Response Program provides for the development of a detailed fixed nuclear emergency response plan for areas surrounding each nuclear electrical generation facility, nuclear fabrication and away-from-reactor storage facility located in the Commonwealth, the training and equipping of State and local emergency response personnel, the periodic exercise of the accident scenarios designated in the Nuclear Regulatory Commission emergency response plan applicable to each fixed nuclear facility, and the procurement of specialized supplies and equipment.
+The Radiological Emergency Response Program provides for the development of a detailed fixed nuclear emergency response plan for areas surrounding each nuclear electrical generation facility, nuclear fabrication and away-from-reactor storage facility located in the Commonwealth, the training and equipping of State and local emergency response personnel, the periodic exercise of the accident scenarios designated in the dep.pa.gov

-Department of Environmental Protection (DEP) dep.pa.gov
+Nuclear Regulatory Commission emergency response plan applicable to each fixed nuclear facility, and the procurement of specialized supplies and equipment.

-ENERGY PROGRAMS
+Department of Fivironmental Protection (DF)

-Alternative Fuel Incentive Grant (AFIG) Program - Grants for
+ENRGY PROGRAMS

-municipalities, school districts, businesses and others for costs associated with alternative fueled vehicles and other alternative fuel projects.
+Alternative Fuel Incentive Grant (AFIG) Program - Grants for municipalities, school districts, businesses and others for costs associated with alternative fueled vehicles and other alternative fuel projects.